-The 6th World Homeshare Congress took place on 21-22 March 2019 in Brussels where our hosts, 1toit2ages (some of them shown left), had the honour of welcoming Her Majesty Queen Mathilde of the Belgians to the opening session.
+The 6th World Homeshare Congress took place on 21-22 March 2019 in Brussels hosted by 1toit2ages (some of them shown left).

 With a theme of ‘Celebrating Homeshare’, 200 speakers and delegates came from 17 countries in all parts of the world (a record!) to share their success stories: Australia, Japan, South Korea, Austria, Belgium, France, UK, USA, Spain, Germany, Canada …